GSTT-CSC/QMS-Template/README.md

 of SaMD in development.
 We wish for this repo to automatically provide estimates of minimum documentation and software performance required to conduct clinical evaluations.

-### Sense About Science Handover Framework

-Just because you can, doesn't mean you should...

-Vast amounts of research funding, investment and effort, is wasted creating

 ### Ethos and Guidelines